 Milwaukee is a great city in Wisconsin, near the Great Lakes and sometimes it can be a bit overlooked as a vacation destination.
-At Select Registry, we love to shed a little light on places you might not have thought of for your next vacation.
+At Select Registry, we love to shed a little light on places you might not have thought of for your next vacation and there are so many great Wisconsin b&b’s to be found!
 There’s no shortage of art, cultural activities, and dining in Milwaukee if you know where to look for it, making it the perfect place to take a vacation.
 One place that should absolutely be on your travel itinerary is the Milwaukee Art Museum.
 This renowned museum is home to an impressive permanent collection, traveling exhibitions, and special events and educational opportunities.
 Take a look at what you might experience when you visit the Milwaukee Art Museum.

 A Bit About the Milwaukee Art Museum